Condominium Parking Garage Slip and Fall

 Condo parking garages may not look very threatening at first glance, but lurking behind every car, curb, and parking space are potential slip, trip, and fall hazards.

 The next time you walk from your condo to your car, count the number of potholes, cracks in the pavement, and crumbling wheel stops you find in the parking lot and/or garage.
 There’s a long list of accident-causing hazards that can be found throughout condo property in Florida.
-Some of the most common hazards that can lead to condo slip and fall accidents include:
+Some of the most common hazards that can lead to a slip and fall on condo association property include:

 - Broken Gravel or Curbing